• Home

 Predictive analytics forecasts future outcomes using mathematical models, statistical algorithms, and machine learning.
 It entails evaluating historical data to build a predictive model capable of anticipating future events.

-It aids in forecasting consumer behavior, tracking user activity, forecasting stock prices, and more.
-You can use it to strategize on improving customer experience, streamlining processes, and increasing revenue.
+It aids in forecasting consumer behavior, tracking user activity, and predicting stock prices, among other applications.
+By leveraging a marketing analytics platform, you can strategize on improving customer experience, streamlining processes, and increasing revenue.

 • Prescriptive Analytics